Phase diagram and exotic spin-spin correlations of anisotropic Ising model on the Sierpi\'nski gasket: Introduction

 where $J$ is a positive constant (ferromagnetic coupling) and Boltzmann constant is taken as $k_B=1$.
 This unusual relation indicates that the correlation length $\xi$ is finite at any finite temperature.
 Since $\xi$ increases so fast with $\beta$, upon lowering temperature, the correlation length $\xi$ can be larger than the size of any finite system, resulting in a long range order.

-In this paper, the J$_1$-J$_2$ antiferromagnetic Ising model on the SG is studied systematically in the thermodynamic limit.
-The ground state phase diagram in the plane of magnetic field ($h$)-interaction (J$_2$) is obtained, where three nontrivial phases, including the $1/3$ magnetization plateau ordered and disordered phases, and the $5/9$ plateau partially ordered phase, as well as five boundaries and two intersection points are identified.
-The $1/3$ plateau disordered phase and the $5/9$ plateau partially ordered phase are found to have extensive degeneracy.
+In this paper, the anisotropic antiferromagnetic Ising model on the SG is studied systematically in the thermodynamic limit.
+The ground state phase diagram in the plane of magnetic field ($h$)-interaction (J$_b$) is obtained, where three nontrivial phases, including the $1/3$ magnetization plateau ordered and disordered phases, and the $5/9$ plateau partially ordered ferrimagnetic phase, as well as five boundaries and two intersection points are identified.
+The $1/3$ plateau disordered phase and the $5/9$ plateau partially ordered ferrimagnetic phase are found to have extensive degeneracy.
 The thermodynamic properties of the system, including the temperature dependence of the uniform and subset magnetization, susceptibility, specific heat and spin correlation functions, are calculated.
 Some interesting results due to special geometrical properties like the fractional dimensionality and the absence of symmetries on usual periodic lattices are discovered.
 The nonexistence of the phase transition is testified.
-For $h=0$, the unusual relation between the correlation length and temperature is obtained for $0 \leq $J$_2/$J$_1<1$, and a nontrivial crossover behavior between different phases at J$_2/$J$_1=1$ is disclosed, whose dynamics can be described by the J$_2/$J$_1$-dependence of the specific heat, susceptibility and the spin correlation functions.
+For $h=0$, the unusual relation between the correlation length and temperature is obtained for $0 \leq $J$_b/$J$_a<1$, and a nontrivial crossover behavior between different phases at J$_b/$J$_a=1$ is disclosed, whose dynamics can be described by the J$_b/$J$_a$-dependence of the specific heat, susceptibility and the spin correlation functions.
 Exotic spin-spin correlation patterns that have the same special rotational symmetry as that of the SG are observed in the $1/3$ plateau disordered phase.
+Moreover, we propose a scheme to study the thermodynamics of Sierpi\'{n}ski gasket with quantum interactions, and discover that the unusual relation of correlation length remains intact in a small quantum fluctuation.

 This paper is organized as follows.
 In Sec.
-II, we introduce the J$_1$-J$_2$ SG Ising model and give the exact formulation of the free energy.
+II, we introduce the anisotropic SG Ising model and give the exact formulation of the free energy.
 In Sec.
-III, the zero temperature phase diagram is identified by calculating the ground state uniform magnetization and residual entropy.
+III, the zero temperature phase diagram is identified by calculating the ground state uniform magnetization and residual entropy \cite{Residual}.
 In Sec.
 IV, the temperature dependence of thermodynamic quantities, including the uniform and subset magnetization, susceptibility and specific heat, are studied.
 In Sec.
 V, the exotic spin-spin correlation functions of the three nontrivial plateau phases are disclosed.
+In Sec.
+VI, we generalize the scheme to study the thermodynamics of quantum models on the fractal Sierpi\'{n}ski gasket.
 Finally, a summary is given.